×

 I Don’t Have Parked Car Insurance!

 Don’t worry; there is no such thing as parked car insurance coverage.
 If you have a valid insurance coverage scheme under comprehensive insurance, collision insurance, or uninsured motorist insurance, your insurance will cover your repairs.
-However, it is important to find out how exactly the accident took place and what caused the damages before proceeding any further.
-So how exactly do all these insurance schemes help you?
+However, it is important to find out how exactly the accident took place and what caused the damage before proceeding any further.
+So, how exactly do all these insurance schemes help you?

 a) Collision Coverage

 If you have collision insurance coverage and the damage was caused by another car that collided with you because of the other driver’s fault or not.
 You may still have to pay for deductibles, but collision coverage will pay for your car’s repair even if you don’t know who hit the car.
-However, if you don’t have collision insurance coverage and don’t know what caused the damages, you will have to pay for your car repairs
+However, if you don’t have collision insurance coverage and don’t know what caused the damage, you will have to pay for your car repairs

 b) Comprehensive Coverage

-If you have proof that the damages were caused by vandalism, theft, natural disasters (heavy winds, tree falling, fire, etc.), or by an animal – consider filing a claim for comprehensive coverage.
-The comprehensive insurance scheme will cover all the damages caused to your cars, in the event of such unfortunate developments.
+If you have proof that the damages were caused by vandalism, theft, natural disasters (heavy winds, tree falling, fire, etc.), or by an animal, consider filing a claim for comprehensive coverage.
+The comprehensive insurance scheme will cover all the damages caused to your cars in the event of such unfortunate developments.

 c) Underinsured Coverage

 Underinsured insurance coverages come into play when the accident involves a driver on the other end without liability insurance coverage.
 You will have to shell out the repair cost from your pockets, even when the other driver is at fault.
-While some drivers, if they do feel at fault, offer to pay for the repairs, others can refuse to do the same as well.
+While some drivers, if they do feel at fault, offer to pay for the repairs, others can refuse to do the same.
 The only possible way to deal with such events is to have an underinsured coverage active, which will pay off for repairs in such scenario.

 The Bottom Line